ricardomaharaj/examples/README.md

-# Examples and Side Projects
+# Examples

-A collection of examples and side projects
+A collection of examples projects meant to serve as documentation for quick future reference